Daffodil Facts: Everything You Need to Know

 Daffodils are a lovely and iconic spring flower that belong to the genus Narcissus.
 These bright and cheerful blooms are often associated with the arrival of spring.
 Daffodils come in a variety of colors including yellow, white, and orange.
 They are known for their distinctive trumpet-shaped corona and star-shaped petals.
 Daffodils are also commonly used as a symbol of new beginnings and rebirth.
 In terms of care, daffodils thrive in well-drained soil and prefer to be planted in full sun or partial shade.
 Interestingly, all parts of the daffodil plant are considered to be toxic if ingested, so it’s important to handle them with care.

-Read more 10 Fascinating Facts About the Savannah
+Read more 10 Fascinating Facts About Bigfoot You Probably Didn't Know

 Most popular facts